abdm64/DNBO-API-JS/Readme.md

 ### Prerequisites

 You need to install the fellowing software in order to get the api up and running
-    1-node.js and npm
+    - Node.js and npm
-    2-docker
+    - Docker
-    3-kubernetes on cloud
+    - Kubernetes on cloud

  # Development environment
- Download and Install node.js and NPM from https://nodejs.org/en/download/
+ - Download and Install node.js and NPM from https://nodejs.org/en/download/
  ## Running node.js api
-1- Download or clone the project code from https://github.com/abdm64/DNBO-API-JS
+- Download or clone the project code from https://github.com/abdm64/DNBO-API-JS

-2- Install all required npm packages by running npm install from the command line in the api folder (where the package.json is located).
+- Install all required npm packages by running npm install from the command line in the api folder (where the package.json is located).

-3- Start the api by running npm start from the command line in the api folder, you should see the message Server listening on port 3000.
+- Start the api by running npm start from the command line in the api folder, you should see the message Server listening on port 3000.
 You can test the api directly using an application such as Postman or you can test it with one of the page web.
 # Testing environment with Docker

-1- Download and install docker in your machine
+- Download and install docker in your machine

-2- inside the root folder run the fellowing cammand
+- inside the root folder run the fellowing cammand

 ```
 $docker-compose up